-Visit the waterfront Washington State town that resembles a 19th century New England village.
+Visit the waterfront Washington State town that resembles a New England village!

-Port Gamble is 1.5 hours from Seattle, in a charming waterfront town east of the Olympic Peninsula.
-It has a picture-perfect main street full of historic buildings with white picket fences that look like something out of New England.
+Port Gamble is 1.5 hours from Seattle, in a charming waterfront town on the Olympic Peninsula.
+It has a picture-perfect main street full of historic buildings lined with white picket fences.

 10 best things to do in Port Gamble

-1. Visit the café, bar and gift shop at the Port Gamble General Store.
+1. Visit the café and gift shop at the Port Gamble General Store.